-Prerequisites: This is a 4000 level class that requires students to have taken at least two 4000 level studio courses in Visual Arts.
-Students should submit an email to John Umphlett (firstname.lastname@example.org) that includes a paragraph that describes why they would like to be enrolled into this class, and how they feel it will be advantageous to their education and artists practice here at Bennington.
+Prerequisites: This is a 4000 level course in Sculpture that requires students to have taken at least two 2000 level studio courses in Visual Arts that have introduced building material methods.
+Students should submit an email to John Umphlett (email@example.com) that includes a paragraph that describes why they would like to be enrolled into this class and how they feel it will be advantageous to their education and artists practice here at Bennington.
 This email’s subject line should read “ Looking closer; making work “ The email should also include a few images of prior related work to help support their written interests.

 Course Level: 4000-level